Uterine Cancer (cont.)

 In most cases, surgery is needed to learn the stage of uterine cancer.
 The surgeon removes the uterus and may take tissue samples from the pelvis and abdomen.
 After the uterus is removed, it is checked to see how deeply the tumor has grown.
 Also, the other tissue samples are checked for cancer cells.
 These are the stages of uterine cancer:

 - Stage 0: The abnormal cells are found only on the surface of the inner lining of the uterus.
 The doctor may call this carcinoma in situ.

-- Stage I: The tumor has grown into or through the inner lining of the uterus or endometrium.
+- Stage I: The tumor has grown through the inner lining of the uterus to the endometrium.
 It may have invaded the myometrium.